linev/examples/README.md

-# examples
+# Examples

-Different examples for ROOT webgui
+Here one could find different examples and tests for ROOT webgui